jonahnathan0/Fed_Announcements/Project_Proposal.md

 The big picture question we are trying to answer is: How do financial markets process monetary policy information from central bank communications, and can sentiment extracted from these texts explain market movements?

-* The italicized text will be explained at the bottom

 More specific research questions:
 - Do textual sentiment and structured views derived from central bank communications significantly predict short-term market reactions?